Estrax/Lambda-School-Day-015-Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

-They both invoke a callback on each element of the collection.
+Both `.forEach` and `.map` invoke a callback on each element of the collection.
 However, `.map` returns a collection and `.forEach` returns `undefined`.

 2. What is the difference between a function and a method?

+In JavaScript, function is an object.
+Method is the function associated with an object - the object the method is being called on is being implicitly passed to this function.

 3. What is closure?

+In general, closure is an inner function that has an access to the enclosing (outer) function's scope.

+Closure has an access to three scope chains:
+a) its own scope
+b) outer function’s scope
+c) global scope

 4. Describe the four rules of the 'this' keyword.

+Based on the order of interpreter evaluation:
+a) New binding - binds to the newly created object returned by constructor, i.e. variable = new Object();
+b) Explicit binding  - binds to the explicitly defined object passed to the call or apply function.
+c) Implicit binding - binds to the object that it's being called on, i.e. object.method();
+d) Window binding - called in the global scope.
+If strict mode is enabled, return undefined - otherwise, return the global object (i.e. window)

 5. Why do we need super() in an extended class?

+`super()` calls the constructor of the upper (base) class in the inheritance chain.
+It's being used to make sure the object being an extension of the class upper in the inheritance chain is being properly created.

 ## Project Set up